Chris Evert's Grand Slam history: 1979

 In May, Evert came back to the French Open after a four-year absence.
-She reached the final without difficulty, with the exception of a first-set loss to Patricia Medrado in the third round.
+She reached the final without difficulty, with the exception of a first-set loss to Ivanna Madruga in the third round.
 Playing in 90-degree weather, Evert dispatched fourth-seed Wendy Turnbull 6–2, 6–0 in the final in just 63 minutes.
 Evert said of winning her third French title that "this is a good tournament for me to win because I haven't done anything spectacular this year... it should help to build my confidence before Wimbledon although playing on grass will be completely different."

 At Wimbledon, Evert reached the final without losing a set and again faced Navratilova for the title.
 Navratilova defeated Evert 6–4, 6–4.

 At the US Open, Evert lost in the final to 16 year-old Tracy Austin 6–4, 6–3, putting an end to her 31-match winning streak at the tournament.